kai3n/Early-Warning-System/README.md

 ##  1  Introduction

-As people are getting involved in Social Network Services such as Twitter, we can come up with a bunch of ideas about how to use that data to make the useful application.
-A year ago, I’ve seen that one of Googler created trump2cash[1] which the author buys the stock based on trump's feeling with sentiment analysis on his twitter feed.
+As people are getting involved in Social Networking Services such as Twitter, we can come up with a bunch of ideas about how to use that data to make useful applications.
+A year ago, I saw a Googler had created trump2cash[1] which the author buys stock based on Trump's feelings using sentiment analysis on his Twitter feed.

-While I was looking for a project which is similar to trump2cash, fortunately, I got a interesting coding challenge from Gumgum Inc., and it’s related to machine learning and natural language processing.
-The challenge is to build an an early warning system based on Twitter feed that would alert me when the Bieber is in trouble like whether it’s for drunk driving or objectionable videos. to better understand, see the picture below.
+While I was looking for a project which is similar to trump2cash, I got an interesting coding challenge from Gumgum Inc. related to machine learning and natural language processing.
+The challenge is to build an early warning system based on Twitter feed that would alert me when Justin Bieber is in trouble like drunk driving or objectionable videos.
+To better understand, see the picture below.

 ![TweetSamples](TweetSamples.png)